 Things to do in Indy

 We know that any sports event can be taxing for athletes, coaches, and chaperones alike, so why not spend some time outside soaking up a bit of nature right in the heart of Indianapolis?
 At the Canal Walk you can stroll leisurely along the waterway as gondolas reminiscent of Italy take riders effortlessly up and down stream, or you can even rent a boat of your own.
 The canal walk is popular among walkers, runners, and bikers, and leads from 11th Street to White River State Park, a 250-acre park on the edge of downtown that is a beautiful place to relax and take in the skyline views.
-Just across the pedestrian-friendly White River Trail from the park, you’ll find the ever-popular Indianapolis Zoo.
+Don’t miss the new Simon Skjodt International Orangutan Center at the Indianapolis Zoo.
 Offering something for all ages, this a popular experience for coaches and athletes alike.
 Nearly 4,000 animals of more than 300 species live inside the park, including the red panda, the rhinoceros iguana, and the Chilean flamingo just to name a few.

 For those traveling with kids, the Indianapolis Children’s Museum is a surefire way to spark curiosity and keep kids entertained for hours on end.
 Engaging exhibits include as simulated dinosaur habitat, a carousel, and a steam locomotive, all of which are interactive and most importantly, fun.
 The museum’s Sports Legends Experience takes the city’s sports culture and makes it educational and interactive for kids, helping them to realize their potential through activities and drills coached by legendary sports characters that will have kids running, jumping, putting and more.